devth/devth.github.com/about.md

 streetview: true
 ---

-Senior software engineer with over 15 years experience crafting high quality web and mobile applications.
-Very interested in making your life easier, and mine too!
+Software engineer with nearly two decades experience crafting high quality web and mobile applications.
+Very interested in making your life easier.
 I care deeply about wielding technology to build great products and experiences.
 I've worked on doing just that at every layer of the stack:

 - extensive experience iterating on meticulously-detailed frontends for client sites, interactive experiences, and web applications